03txt/cse15l-lab-reports/lab-report-1.md

 javac Hello.java
 java Hello messages/en-us.txt
 ```

 * This command also works for multiple files as well.
-For example, when switching to the messages directory and using a relative paths to mutiple files, it will print
-* out the contents of the files:
+For example, when switching to the messages directory and using a relative paths to mutiple files, it will printout the contents of the files:

 ```
 [user@sahara ~]$ cd lecture1/messages
 [user@sahara ~/lecture1/messages]$ cat en-us.txt zh-cn.tx